google/sbom-conformance/README.md

 The SPDX 2.3 specification (https://spdx.github.io/spdx-spec/v2.3/) requires that some fields are present and/or meet certain syntactic constraints.

+#### Document Name

+This is a top-level check that passes if the [Document Name](https://spdx.github.io/spdx-spec/v2.3/document-creation-information/#64-document-name-field) field is present and not empty.

+#### Document Namespace

+This is a top-level check that passes if the [Document Namespace](https://spdx.github.io/spdx-spec/v2.3/document-creation-information/#65-spdx-document-namespace-field) field is present and is a RFC 3986 URL with a scheme and without `#` characters.

+#### SPDX Version

+This is a top-level check that passes if the [SPDX Version](https://spdx.github.io/spdx-spec/v2.3/document-creation-information/#61-spdx-version-field) is present and conforms to `SPDX-M.N`.

 #### Other License Information

 This is a top-level check that passes if, for each entry in the [Other Licensing Information ](https://spdx.github.io/spdx-spec/v2.3/other-licensing-information-detected/) section, all of the following are true: